Berlin street swarmed by 30,000 bees | DW | 19.05.2019

-Tens of thousands of bees brought traffic in a busy street in Berlin's Neuköln district to a stop.
+Tens of thousands of bees brought traffic in a busy street in Berlin's Neukölln district to a stop.
 Local beekeepers intervened within minutes of police responding to the scene.

 A swarm of some 30,000 bees briefly took up residence on the corner of a busy Berlin street Saturday.